Arabic names of Gregorian months: Libya (1969–2011)

 The names of months used in the Great Socialist People's Libyan Arab Jamahiriya (1977–2011) were derived from various sources, and were assembled after Muammar Gaddafi's seizure of power in 1969 and abolished in 2011 after the 17 February Revolution.
 The decision of changing calendar names was adopted in June 1986.
-The Libyan calendar, which followed the same sequence of renamed Gregorian months, counted the years from the death of Muhammad.
+The Libyan calendar, which followed the same sequence of renamed Gregorian months, counted the years from the death of Prophet Muhammad.
 This reckoning was therefore ten years behind the Solar Hijri calendar used in Iran and Afghanistan.